Gafford, Texas

-Gafford is an unincorporated community in Hopkins County, Texas.
+Gafford is an unincorporated community in Hopkins County, Texas, United States.
 It is also known as Gafford (or Gafford's) Chapel.
 It was named for Thomas Mayfield Gafford (1849-1927), who deeded land for a church there in 1881.
 The Gafford Chapel Cemetery is the burial place of many of the pioneers of Hopkins County.

-The coordinates of Gafford are 33.165 N, 95.695 W. It is located just off State Highway 11 a few miles northwest of Sulphur Springs.
+The coordinates of Gafford are 33.165 N, 95.695 W. It is located just off State Highway 11, a few miles northwest of Sulphur Springs.